autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 Univariate - we model each time series independently. -->

-### Point forecast vs. probabilistic forecast
-One way to approach forecasting is to train a model that directly predicts the value $\hat{y}_{T+t}$ of the time series at each future time step $t = 1, ..., H$ in the forecast horizon.
-This is similar to multivariate regression in traditional machine learning — the past observations $(y_1, ..., y_T)$ serve as a feature vector and the future time series values $(y_{T+1}, ..., y_{T+H})$ are the unknown targets that the forecasting model predicts as $(\hat{y}_{T+1}, ..., \hat{y}_{T+H})$.

-Such forecast that consists of a single predicted value $\hat{y}_{T+t}$ for each of the future time steps is known as a _point forecast_.
-The name comes from the fact that the prediction for each time step can be viewed as a single point on the $y$ axis.

-In many practical applications, however, a point forecast is not enough — what we really care about is the _range of possible outcomes_, not just a single prediction for each future time step.
-Back to our demand forecasting example, to plan the inventory we rather need predictions such as "With probability 90%, the number of purchases 14 days into the future will lie between 100 and 150 units".

-To reason about the range of possible outcomes, we need to model the _probability distribution_ of the future time series values given the past.
-For example, a distribution of the value $y_{T+1}$

-There exist multiple ways to summarize this distribution.
-A point forecast

-To reason about the range of possible outcomes, we can look at the quantiles of the distribution.

-### What predictions does it make?

-A `TimeSeriesPredictor` in AutoGluon produces both point and quantile forecasts.

-In AutoGluon, we can specify what quantiles we care about using the `quantile_levels` argument to the `TimeSeriesPredictor`.

-Median corresponds to the 0.5 quantile

-For example, if we are looking for the 90% interval, we can specify `quantile_levels=[0.05, 0.5, 0.95]`

-histogram

-Important caveat

-conditional expectation of the future given the past

 ## What forecasting models are available in AutoGluon?
 Forecasting models in AutoGluon can be divided into three broad categories: local, global, and ensemble models.